tznind/Wanderer/Cookbook.md

 ```
 Wrist: 2
 ```
+_./Slots.yaml_

 This defines that by default all actors have 2 wrists.
-Next create `Items.yaml` with the following:
+Next create the item:

 ```yaml
 - Name: Wrist blade